Budibase/website/content/blog/automation/business-process-management-tools.md

 The important thing is that business process management tools of all stripes reduce or even eliminate the burden placed on your employees.
 The takeaway is that the best BPM tools empower you to streamline processes, thereby achieving maximum profitability.

+Take a look at our guide to [business process optimization](/blog/automation/business-process-optimization).

 ### Consistency

 Another key benefit of using process management software to replicate human actions is that we can improve the consistency of our outputs for a given set of inputs.
 Essentially, we’re applying business rules more stringently.